-35,000 per hour, and the number of cars that may pass through nodes 5, 6, and 7 is even greater.
-Therefore, Dr. Lee has suggested that the current capacity is 33,000 cars per hour.
-He has also suggested that a recommendation be made to the city manager for expansion of one of the routes from the stadium to the highway to permit an additional 2,000 cars per hour.
-He recommends expanding whichever route is cheapest.
-If the city chooses not to expand the roads, it is felt that the traffic problem would be a nuisance but would be manageable.
+35,000 per hour, and the number of cars that may nodes 5, 6, and 7 is even greater.
+Therefore, Dr. I gested that the current capacity is 33,000 cars per also suggested that a recommendation be made to t ager for expansion of one of the routes from the st highway to permit an additional 2,000 cars per hou mends expanding whichever route is cheapest. chooses not to expand the roads, it is felt that the lem would be a nuisance but would be manageable.

-Based on past experience, it is believed that as long as the street capacity is within 2,500 cars per hour of the number that leave the stadium, the problem is not too severe.
-However, the severity of the problem grows dramatically for each additional 1,000 cars that are added to the streets.
+Based on past experience, it is believed that as street capacity is within 2,500 cars per hour of the leave the stadium, the problem is not too severe.
+It severity of the problem grows dramatically for eac 1,000 cars that are added to the streets.